Nusa Penida has a relatively new beach destination but has a remarkable charm named Diamond Beach.

 Diamond Beach is located between Bukit Molenteng and Atuh Beach attractions.
 This beach presents cliffs with clusters of coral islands on the south side which are connected by footpaths that have been made permanently by local residents.

 Before there is access to the trail there, tourists can only enjoy the view of a group of islands from the top of the cliff.
 While those who can reach the beach are usually only locals who want to fish.
-And now the mountains have been able to see a cluster of coral islands close to beauty that is no less extraordinary to tax the eyes.
+And now the mountains have been able to see a cluster of coral islands close to the beauty that is no less extraordinary to tax the eyes.

 The beach which is located at the southeastern tip of Nusa Penida presents a complete combination of sights ranging from high cliffs, the charm of white sand beaches.
 And also the beautiful landscape of the ocean off the Indian Ocean which makes you amazed.